plforacle/mysql-enterprise/setup/setup.md

 ## Task 1: Download Lab Material and SSH client
 1. lectures pdf
 2. lab guide
-3. SSH keys to connect labs (it’s the same key in two different formats)
+3. SSH keys to connect labs (it’s the same key in two different formats).
+These keys should have been created when you were creating your Compute Instance.
     * id_rsa in native openssl format.
 Use it with Workbench
     * id_rsa.ppk in putty format for windows.
 Use it only with putty
 4. If you have not yet installed an SSH client on your laptop, please install one